klee-mens/LaserCAD/manual/TutorialLaserCAD.md

 ## 3_RaysAndBeams
-Here, you can see the rays and beams setting.
+Here, you can see a demonstration of the Ray and Beam class.
-The class 'Ray' is the basic class of light source.
-Without considering the radius of the light ray, the ray only considers the position and direction of propagation of the ray.
-The class 'Beam' is the most common light source.
+The class 'Ray' describes the one dimensional ray and only considers the position and direction.
+The class 'Beam' is the most common light source and describes 3D light bundles.
 Beam has three distributions: Cone, square, and circular.
 As for the cone distribution (default setting of a beam) shows some cylinders and cones to represent light beams.
 The square and circular distributions are some ray